 IdeasAhead told SIA.
-“We had been debating and exploring several ideas during the last few (AVIXA) Women’s Council meetings for creating that unique value proposition from women in AV.
-Having been in ideation process for over an year, it took shape to a fine shape now.”
+“We had long been exploring several ideas amongst our circles on creating a unique value proposition from women in AV; it took a fine shape now.”

-According to Kavitha, it is not just a first-of-it-its-kind initiative in the industry, that too, ideated and organized by the women in AV industry, but also the for the macro vision of promoting a unique set of values to benefit and better the AV individual, institution, industry, society and the nation as a whole.
+According to Kavitha, it is not just a first-of-it-its-kind initiative in the industry, that too, ideated and organized by women in AV, but also the for the macro vision of promoting a unique set of values to benefit and better the AV individual, institution, industry, society and the nation as a whole.